nadrojisk/PythonIDS/project2.md

 ### 1. Intrusion Detection System

-Software or device that analyzes network traffic for malicious activity.
+An intrusion detection system^[14]^ is software or device that analyzes network traffic for malicious activity.
 Malicious activity is usually flagged, with the administrator of the network being notified of the incident.
 IDS systems can also be configured to stop detected intrusions.

-### 2. Host Based Intrusion Detection System^[14]^
+### 2. Host Based Intrusion Detection System

-A host based IDS is an intrusion detection system that is run on the computers on the network.
+A host based IDS^[14]^ is an intrusion detection system that is run on the computers on the network.
 The opposite of a host based IDS is a *network based IDS* where the IDS is instead run on the network switches / routers.
 The downside for a host based IDS is while running on a switched network an IDS will only be able to see traffic destined to or from the host it is running on.
 This is due to the fact that on switched networks the switch will only forward packets to the intended ports.
 If it was a hub network, a Wi-Fi network, or the switch was configured to have a trunk port then a host based IDS would be able to see all the traffic on the network.

-### 3. Behavior Based Detection^[15]^
+### 3. Behavior Based Detection

-Analyzes traffic using a *known baseline*.
+Behavior based detection^[15]^ analyzes traffic using a *known baseline*.
 If the traffic is not close to this baseline the traffic will be flagged.
 An example would be if a network is known to only have FTP traffic but for some reason there is now packets using SSH and SFTP traffic it should be flagged.
 Of course in this example a user could have spun up a box that uses SSH or SFTP but since the baseline is used to seeing only FTP it is abnormal traffic.

-### 4. Anomaly Based Detection^[13]^
+### 4. Anomaly Based Detection

-Attempts to find abnormal *protocol* activity.
+Anomaly based detection^[13]^ attempts to find abnormal *protocol* activity.
 Protocols adhere to strict guidelines, most are defined in RFCs.
 If for instance, there is traffic on a network that shows a protocol not adhering to its normal activity it should be flagged.
 This is different from a behavior IDS because it is focused on *protocol* activity while behavior is focused on looking at what is *normal* for a network.

-### 5. Signature Based Detection^[12]^
+### 5. Signature Based Detection

-Searches network traffic for *specific patterns*.
+Signature based detection^[12]^ searches network traffic for *specific patterns*.
 Malicious traffic usually has telltale signs, and if these *signs* are seen in packets they should be flagged as malicious.
 If for instance it is known that a recent strain of a popular malware communicate with a server **www.bad_malware.com** on port **8080** then any packets destined to this address and port should be flagged.

-### 6. Heuristic Based Detection^[11]^
+### 6. Heuristic Based Detection

-Uses algorithms or *simple rules* to determine compromise.
+Heuristic based detection^[11]^ uses algorithms or *simple rules* to determine compromise.
 Can combine signature, anomaly, and behavior tactics.
 For example it would be odd for a single IP to scan multiple different ports with a payload of zero data.
 A simple rule could check and see if a unique IP has more than 20 unique destination ports plus using the signature of length zero data packets.
 If this rule is triggered one can assume it is malicious.

-### 7. NMAP^[10]^
+### 7. NMAP

-A free and open-source network scanner and mapper tool used both by information security experts and malicious users.
+NMAP^[10]^ is a free and open-source network scanner and mapper tool used both by information security experts and malicious users.
 NMAP provides a huge number of features for scanning and probing networks.

-### 8. Ettercap^[9]^
+### 8. Ettercap

-A 'multipurpose sniffer/content filter' for man in the middle attacks.
+Ettercap^[9]^ is a 'multipurpose sniffer/content filter' for man in the middle attacks.
 It was originally created as a sniffer for switched LANs, but evolved into a tool meant for man-in-the middle-attacks.

-### 9. Responder^[18]^
+### 9. Responder

-A tool that allows us to use LLMNR, NBT-NS, and MDNS poisoning.
+Responder^[18]^ is a tool that allows us to use LLMNR, NBT-NS, and MDNS poisoning.
 What this means is that we can use an LLMNR and NBT-NS Spoofing attack against a network.
 This sort of attack takes advantage of default Windows configurations in order to achieve its end goal.

 ### 10. Link-Local Multicast Name Resolution (LLMNR)^[16]^

-A protocol based on the Domain Name System packet format that allows hosts to perform name resolution for hosts on the same local link.
+LLMNR^[16]^ is protocol based on the Domain Name System packet format that allows hosts to perform name resolution for hosts on the same local link.

-### 11. NetBIOS-NS (NBT-NS)^[17]^
+### 11. NetBIOS-NS (NBT-NS)

-Name Service provided by NetBIOS that provides name registration and resolution.
+NBT-NS^[17]^ is a name service provided by NetBIOS that provides name registration and resolution.
 Identifies the systems on a local network by their NetBIOS name.

-### 12. NetBIOS^[19]^
+### 12. NetBIOS

-Provides services related to the session layer of the OSI model allowing applications on separate computers to communicate over a local area network.
+NetBIOS^[19]^ provides services related to the session layer of the OSI model allowing applications on separate computers to communicate over a local area network.

-### 13. Metasploit^[20]^
+### 13. Metasploit

-A Ruby-based open source penetration testing framework, that allows for a systematic vulnerability probe into a network.
+Metasploit^[20]^ is a Ruby-based open source penetration testing framework, that allows for a systematic vulnerability probe into a network.
 It is operated via a command line interface or graphical user interface, that allows the user to choose the target, exploit, and payload to use against the target system.
 This framework gives user the ability to choose from one of the many pre-configured exploits/payloads, or use a custom exploit/payload.

 ### 14. MS17-010 / CVE-2017-014X

-The MS-010 security update corrects the multiple SMB vulnerabilities discovered in Microsoft Windows that could allow for remote access to a system.
+The MS-010 security update^[39]^ corrects the multiple SMB vulnerabilities discovered in Microsoft Windows that could allow for remote access to a system.
-Each exact vulnerability is detailed in CVE-2017-0143, CVE-2017-0144, CVE-2017-0145, CVE-2017-0146, CVE-2017-0147, and CVE-2017-0148.
+Each exact vulnerability is detailed in CVE-2017-0143^[40]^, CVE-2017-0144^[41]^, CVE-2017-0145^[42]^, CVE-2017-0146^[43]^, CVE-2017-0147^[44]^, and CVE-2017-0148^[45]^.

-### 15. Admin$^[36]^
+### 15. Admin$

-Admin$ is a hidden share that is on all NT versions of windows.
+Admin$^[36]^ is a hidden share that is on all NT versions of windows.
 It allows administrators to remotely access every disk on a connected system.

 ### 16. Distributed Computing Environment / Remote Procedure Calls(DCE/RPC)

-A remote procedure that allows the writing of software as if working on the computer.
+DCE/RPC^[34]^ is a remote procedure that allows the writing of software as if working on the computer.

 ### 17. Service Control Manager(SCM)

-A system process under Windows NT systems that starts and stops Windows processes.
+SCM^[33]^ is a system process under Windows NT systems that starts and stops Windows processes.

 ### 18. Managed Object File(MOF)

-Simplified, managed object files contain data that corresponds to events to do.
+Simplified, managed object files^[32]^ contain data that corresponds to events to do.

 # Methods